 The loss of the global coverage due to the failure of the on-board low-bit rate tape recorders in June 2003 reduced the number of observations received at ECMWF to about 13% of the full coverage data volume as can be seen in Figure 1 which shows the daily rate of total number of the altimeter super-observations processed at ECMWF.
 Assessment of the long-term quality of the product after the loss of the global coverage can not be done by comparing it with statistics when there was full coverage.
 For practical reasons it is not easy to reprocess the product over a rather long period for the exact area under current coverage.
 Instead, readily available long-term statistics for the closest region is considered for comparison.
 The region covering the extra-tropical Northern Atlantic (north of latitude 20°N) is used as a common area with almost complete coverage before and after the loss of the global coverage.
-The 7-day running average of daily number of altimeter super-observations in the North Atlantic is slightly lower than the usual coverage.
+The 7-day running average of daily number of altimeter super-observations in the North Atlantic since the beginning of year 2000 is shown in Figure 2.
+It is clear that the current coverage in the North Atlantic is slightly lower than the usual coverage.
 The missing coverage is towards the southern edge of the region as can be seen in Figure 3.
+Comparing the coverage in Figure 3 with the corresponding one for last year (e.g. Figure 3 of Abdalla and Hersbach, 2006), it is possible to notice the extra coverage in the northeastern parts of the Indian Ocean received through the ground station at Singapore since late October 2006.
+The reduced coverage between the equator and latitude 20°N in the western parts of the Atlantic and the eastern parts of the Pacific cannot be missed.
 For the URA product, we will focus our attention on the quality of the altimeter products for the current coverage or specifically in the North Atlantic.